dy/any-hooks/readme.md

 useHooks(hooks)

-// now all deps, using any-hooks, automatically use my-custom-hooks
+// now all packages depending on any-hooks (like unihooks) automatically use my-custom-hooks
 ```